Little League World Series: Regions

 The above regions reflect various historical realignments, including those implemented in 2013 and 2022.
 Historical detail is provided in articles about the individual regions.

 Divisions which compete in the United States bracket represent 96% of worldwide players in Little League with over 2.2 million participants, while the divisions in the International bracket represent the remaining 4% (less than 130,000 participants).

 World Series tournament format

 Currently, the Little League World Series consists of 20 teams: 10 from the United States, and 10 from other countries.
+The U.S. and international teams play in separate brackets, in a double-elimination format.
+After two teams reach the U.S. championship (semifinal) and the international championship (semifinal), the tournament becomes single elimination; that is, a team losing one of the semifinal games, even if that team has lost only one game, cannot win the championship, but plays in a consolation game for third place.
+The winners of each bracket play each other for the LLWS championship game.

 From the inaugural 1947 tournament through 1956, there were predominantly U.S.-based teams, usually eight, competing in a single-elimination format.
 One Canadian team played in 1952, and one in 1953.
 Regions were introduced in 1957, and that tournament included the first non-U.S. champion, Monterrey, Mexico, although they represented the U.S. South region.
 International regions were added in 1958.
-From 1962 through 2000, the eight teams in the tournament came from four U.S and four international regions:
+From 1962 through 2000, the eight teams in the tournament came from four U.S. and four international regions: